2006 United States Senate elections: Missouri

 Incumbent Republican Jim Talent was elected in a special election in 2002 when he narrowly defeated incumbent Democrat Jean Carnahan.
 Carnahan had been appointed to the Senate seat following the posthumous election of her husband Mel Carnahan, who died in a plane crash shortly before the 2000 election.
 Talent was running for a full term, his Democratic opponent was Missouri State Auditor Claire McCaskill.
 Early on the morning of November 8, Talent conceded defeat to McCaskill, having faced considerable political headwinds.
 Talent lost the election with 47% of the vote, to 50% of the vote for McCaskill.

-The election was always expected to be very close, which seems fitting for a seat that has changed hands twice, both by very narrow margins, within the last six years.
+The election was always expected to be very close, which seems fitting for a seat that changed hands twice, both by very narrow margins, within six years.
 In 2000, Democratic Missouri Governor Mel Carnahan, despite his death in a plane crash three weeks before the election, narrowly defeated incumbent Republican Senator John Ashcroft 50% to 48%.
 Two years later in a special election held for the seat, incumbent Senator Jean Carnahan lost an even closer election to former Congressman Talent, 50% to 49%.

 Missouri was seen as the nation's bellwether state throughout the 20th century: It had voted for the winner of every presidential election since 1900, except for 1956 (when the state narrowly favored Adlai Stevenson over Dwight D. Eisenhower).
 Missouri's bellwether status was due to the fact that it not only voted for the electoral victor, but that its returns usually mirrored national returns.

 The state itself is a geographically central state, bordered by both the edges of Southern and Midwestern regions.
 In statewide contests for much of the 20th century, Missouri favored the Democratic Party.
 In recent elections, the Republican Party (GOP) has emerged in statewide contests.
 The election of 2004 was an important one; as George W. Bush was re-elected he carried Missouri.
 But this time his margin in the state was greater than it was nationwide.
 Bush won the Presidency 51% to 48%, he carried Missouri 53% to 46%.
 This trend had begun in 2000, when Bush lost the national popular vote to Al Gore 47% to 48% but still won Missouri, 50% to 47%.
 Bush's victory also saw Republicans triumph in several statewide contests; Senator Kit Bond was re-elected by a decisive 56% to 43% margin and Matt Blunt won the election for Governor, narrowly defeating state auditor Claire McCaskill 51% to 48%.
 The GOP also captured control of the state legislature for the first time in eighty years.

 Talent, anticipating a tough re-election battle and attempting to dissuade challengers, had accumulated a large campaign fund.
 For most of 2005, he had no opposition.
 State Senator Chuck Graham had briefly entered the race early in the year, but withdrew soon after.
 However, on August 30, 2005, Democrat Claire McCaskill announced her intention to run for Talent's Senate seat.